American Ringtail Cat Breed Info: Pictures, Care, Traits & Facts

 American Ringtail Kittens

-American Ringtails are still considered a rare breed and finding kittens can prove to be rather difficult.
+The American Ringtail is still considered a rare breed, and finding kittens can prove to be rather difficult.
 There are several breeders throughout the United States and Canada, however, so it’s not an impossible task.

-Since this breed is so rare and in-demand, the chances of you finding one in a shelter is slim to none.
+Since this breed is so rare and in demand, the chances of finding one in a shelter are slim to none.
 That doesn’t mean it’s impossible, though.
 If you keep your eyes peeled at your local pet shelter or cat rescue, you could strike gold.

 Temperament & Intelligence of the American Ringtail Cat

-It’s not just their unique tail and otherwise adorable appearance that makes an American Ringtail an ideal companion.
-The breed is known for its affable personality, too.
+It’s not just their unique tail and otherwise adorable appearance that make an American Ringtail an ideal companion.
+The breed is known for their affable personality too.

 Ringtails often display characteristics that may have come from the wild cat genes in their ancestry.
 They seem to be fascinated with water, often seeking out running water from taps to drink from.
 They enjoy hiding their food around the house for a snack at a later time and will sometimes try to bury their food after they’re done eating.